fecgov/fec-eregs/fec_eregs/docs/Team Practices.md

 # Sprint Cadence
 Sprints will be used to time box our development cycles.
 Sprints will be two weeks long.
-It will start with Backog grooming and planning, and end with Demos and Retrospectives.
+Sprints will start with Backlog grooming and planning, and end with a Demo and Retrospective.

 ## Backlog Grooming/Planning
 At the beginning of a sprint a prioritized list of activities will be present on the team taskboard.